Howard is a regular lucid dreamer. He likes finding ways to increase his lucid episodes and enjoy the dream world.

 I hope these methods help you on your path to lucid dreaming.
 Some people see results quickly; other people need more practice time.

 When you get a little closer, try to enjoy what you're accomplishing instead of being disappointed that you aren't reaching lucidity regularly.

-If you aren't getting the results you want, it might be good to take a break for a while especially if you're feeling stressed about it.
+If you aren't getting the results you want, it might be good to take a break, especially if you're feeling stressed about it.
 It's important to make your attempts with a relaxed attitude.

 Enjoy the journey and keep trying.